jupyterhub/mybinder.org-deploy/docs/source/command_snippets.md

 the size of the cluster the autoscaler will not scale up the cluster even though it is below the minimum size.

-## Manually decrease cluster size
+## Manually scaling down the cluster size

-The autoscaler has issues scaling nodes *down*, and so scaling down needs to be manually done.
-The problems are caused by problem is caused by:
+The autoscaler has issues scaling nodes *down*, so scaling down needs to be manually done.
+The problems are caused by:

 1. The cluster autoscaler will never remove nodes that have user pods running.
 2. We can not tell the Kubernetes Scheduler to 'pack' user pods efficiently -